mojighahar/kidneed-front/CONTRIBUTING.md

 ```

 - types
-  in this module you have access to all our predefined types.
+  in this module, you have access to all our predefined types.
-  these types includes:
+  These types include:

   - models

   use it if you need to know the shape of our backend models

   - guard
-    use it when you want to define new guard for protect the pages
+    use it when you want to define a new guard to protect the pages

 - services

-our services include 2 most important service that you need to work with them to communicate to our backend app.
+Our services include the two most important services you need to work with them to communicate to our backend app.

 - strapi

-  for more information take a look at [Strapi SDK JS](https://strapi-sdk-js.netlify.app/)
+  for more information, take a look at [Strapi SDK JS](https://strapi-sdk-js.netlify.app/)

-- api
+- API
-  predefined routes api
+  predefined routes API

 ## Layouts

-you can use layout for repeated pattern in your app. we need also need to use it to shape our dashboard pages. we implemented two dashboard layout for our parent and child section and you can use them if you need them ()
+You can use layout for repeated patterns in your app.
+We also need to use it to shape our dashboard pages. we implemented two dashboard layouts for our parent and child section, and you can use them if you need them ()

-for using layouts in your page just follow this guide:
+for using layouts on your page, follow this guide:
 [nextjs layouts](https://nextjs.org/docs/basic-features/layouts)

 ## Route Guard

-every app needs to protect it's content in some way. our solution for this need was design a guard api.
+Every app needs to protect its content in some way.
+Our solution for this need was to design a guard API.

-in every page of the application you can define a property named `guard` on your component:
+On every page of the application, you can define a property named `guard` on your component:

 ```typescript
 function Login() {}